azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - Both systems configured to have a periodicity of one year, with default sharding
 - Both systems configured to have a periodicity of one year, with 4 shards being generated by a hashing algorithm

+We attempted to test a configuration where both systems had a periodicity of one week, but this configuration produces GeoWave results that were incorrect.

-The last configuration produced improvements in timing results for the City Buffer queries, which we will explore below, and be referred to as the "matched" index configuration.
+The last configuration in the list above produced improvements in timing results for the City Buffer queries, which we will explore below, and be referred to as the "matched" index configuration.

 This graph shows the durations of 14 day queries averages broken into the same result count quartiles.